mariamcpherson/filshares/README.md

 </p><br />

 <p>
 Now, we'll set the permissions for the first three folders (we'll go back to the "accounting" folder later), by right-clicking on the folder in question, Properties → Sharing → Share, then type "Domain Users", and set permission to Read.
+Files in this folder can be accessed by all domain users, but they cannot make changes to those files.
 </p>

 <p>